edkvm/ctrl/doc/alpha.md

-- deploy the Action
+- Allow Developer to Deploy the Action:

   * zlib the content of the library, consider using git
   * send artifact to server
   * server save artifact in folder

-- run the Action
+- Allow Developer to Run the Action

-- list Actions
+- Allow Developer to List all the Actions They Previously Deployed

-- create Action skeleton
+- Create Action Skeleton